proteo5/sld/SPECIFICATION_SLD.md

 4. Produces single-line output
 5. Preserves data integrity through encode/decode cycles
 6. Uses `;` as field separator (not `|`)
+7. Correctly identifies and separates header metadata from data records
+8. Does NOT treat header record as application data

 ### v2.0 Optional Features